aedroosalyafay/.nvim/README.md

-# .vim
+# .nvim
-Vim plugins and configuration
+nvim plugins and configuration